Leo Lion Foundation

 - SURREY SATRO - Educational charity focused on STEM education and work placements

-- Challengers - Inclusive recreation programs
+- Challengers - Inclusive recreation programmes

 - VR Therapies - Virtual reality therapeutic interventions